 MetaSprite provides support for Truncated Palettes, which make “optimal” and converted Sprites much more memory efficient, especially when 8bpp.

 And finally it fixes a number of bugs in ColourTrans regarding 8bpp Sprites.

-As this is a complicated subject and this is a Beta Release, I’m not going to provide any technical details on this page.
+As this is a complicated subject and this is a programmer’s API, I’m not going to provide any technical details on this page.
 Download the zip file above.
 It contains an API document, a lengthy technical explanation, example Sprite and DrawFile exhibits, and a couple of demo programs in legible Basic.

 Also includes the NoSpriteImage module at no additional charge!